 2021- 22 SEASON GENERAL AUDITIONS

 We are currently accepting only video auditions submitted via email for our Season Generals.
-The deadline for submissions is June 10.
+Callbacks will be on an ongoing basis.

 What you need to prepare (memorized, rehearsed)